 A Non-QM loan has underwriting guidelines that are different than the typical conventional or government type loans.
 These guidelines allow us to look at the entire loan picture for a borrower and not just their credit score and government underwriting matrices.
 The Non-QM loans lending guidelines also look at the borrower’s income based on their type of employment and analyze their Ability to Repay (ATR) a loan according to its terms (based on many factors).
 This includes cash flows through personal and business bank accounts.

 Purchasing property is already a complex and often drawn-out process.
 At RealFi, all applicants are first run through an automated system to ensure they don’t already qualify for an agency loan (through Fannie Mae or Freddie Mac) or a government-insured loan.
 If you’re then ineligible for a traditional mortgage, the situation quickly becomes frustrating.
 However, conventional qualified loans are not your only option.
 If you have been denied for a traditional loan, a Non-QM loan may be your next step.
 You might also want to consider a Non-QM loan if you have good reason to believe you will not qualify for a conventional loan solely based on your credit, income, or other factors.
 For those who are still unsure whether this might be the right financing solution, let’s further break down the most common types of Non-QM loan borrowers.

-If you fall into one of these categories, you should consult one of our loan offices who can help you determine if a Non-QM mortgage is the right solution for you.
+If you fall into one of these categories, you should consult one of our loan officers who can help you determine if a Non-QM mortgage is the right solution for you.